 The inseam measurement for calculating saddle height is easy to use at home:

 - Stand – shoes off – with your feet at shoulder-width apart

 - Place a spirit level (or ruler) between your legs, and pull up slightly to simulate pressure from sitting on a saddle

-- Take a measurement from this point straight down (not following the line of the leg) to the floor, with a measuring tape.
+- Take a measurement from this point straight down to the floor, with a measuring tape.

 “These could include a rider’s flexibility, leg length discrepancy or posture — which could include a number of things such as scoliosis, pelvic instability or medial foot arch collapse.”

 This second method has been used by generations of cyclists.
 It’s simple, and it’s survived the test of time:

 - Sit on the bike with it attached to a turbo trainer, or hold onto a wall – just make sure the bike is straight

 - Place your heel on the pedal, with it at around the 6’oclock position

 - Your leg should be completely straight with your foot in this position